exonum/exonum-doc/src/home/install.md

 This document details how to setup development environment for contributing to these projects, testing them, and developing using Exonum.

+!!! note
+    As of version 0.1, you need to compile the core locally for every application that depends on it.
+[Cargo][cargo] (the Rust package manager) takes care of most things, but you still need to have dependencies installed locally as described below for the core to compile.

+    In future releases, Exonum will become more modular and will work as a standalone application.
+See [the roadmap](../dev/roadmap.md) for more details.

 ## Dependencies

 Exonum Core depends on the following third-party system libraries: